 Fatigue (PDQ®): Supportive care - Health Professional Information [NCI] - Assessment

-Specific attention should be paid to underlying factors that contribute to fatigue and may be correctable, including the following:[17,18]
+Specific attention is paid to underlying factors that contribute to fatigue and may be correctable, including the following:[17,18]

 - Nutritional deficiencies (e.g., protein, calories, vitamins).